Mick Abel: Philadelphia Phillies

 Abel was selected by the Philadelphia Phillies with the 15th overall selection in the 2020 Major League Baseball draft.
 Abel signed with the Phillies for a $4.075 million bonus.
 He became the highest-selected high school pitcher for the Phillies since 2001, when they selected Gavin Floyd fourth overall.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Abel made his professional debut in 2021 with the Low-A Clearwater Threshers.
-Over 14 starts, he went 1-3 with a 4.43 ERA and 27 walks and 66 strikeouts over 44 2/3 innings.
+Over 14 starts, he went 1–3 with a 4.43 ERA and 27 walks and 66 strikeouts over 44 2/3 innings.
 He missed time during the season due to a shoulder injury.
 Abel was assigned to the Jersey Shore BlueClaws of the High-A South Atlantic League at the beginning of the 2022 season.
-He went 7-8 with a 4.01 ERA and 103 strikeouts over 18 starts with Jersey Shore before being promoted to the Reading Fightin Phils of the Double-A Eastern League.
+He went 7–8 with a 4.01 ERA and 103 strikeouts over 18 starts with Jersey Shore before being promoted to the Reading Fightin Phils of the Double-A Eastern League.
 In his Double-A debut on August 20, Abel allowed two runs and struck out eight batters in six innings to earn the win over the Portland Sea Dogs.

 Abel spent the 2024 campaign with the Triple–A Lehigh Valley IronPigs, making 24 starts and struggling to a 3–12 record (leading the league in losses) and 6.46 ERA with 78 walks (2nd in the league; 6.5 per 9 innings) and 117 strikeouts (9.7 per 9 innings) across 108 2/3 innings pitched.
 On November 19, 2024, the Phillies added Abel to their 40-man roster to protect him from the Rule 5 draft.

 Abel was optioned to Triple-A Lehigh Valley to begin the 2025 season.
 He won the International League Pitcher of the Year Award after the season.

 Abel made his major league debut as the starting pitcher for the Phillies against the Pittsburgh Pirates at Citizens Bank Park on May 18, 2025.
 He threw six scoreless innings, striking out nine batters with no walks, and tied Curt Simmons for the most strikeouts in an MLB debut by a Phillies pitcher since at least 1901.
-In six starts for Philadelphia, Abel posted a 2-2 record and 5.04 ERA with 21 strikeouts over 25 innings of work.
+In six starts for Philadelphia, Abel posted a 2–2 record and 5.04 ERA with 21 strikeouts over 25 innings of work.

 Minnesota Twins

 On July 30, 2025, the Phillies traded Abel and Eduardo Tait to the Minnesota Twins in exchange for pitcher Jhoan Durán.
-He appeared in 4 games for the Twins.
+He appeared in four games for the Twins over the remainder of the year, posting a 1–2 record and 8.36 ERA with 18 strikeouts over 14 innings of work.

+Abel made four appearances (including three starts) for Minnesota in 2026, compiling a 1–2 record and 3.98 ERA with 23 strikeouts across 20 1/3 innings pitched.
+On June 24, 2026, it was announced that Abel would require arthroscopic elbow surgery.